College of Pharmacy

 With a commitment to knowledge translation, advanced PK-PD modelling is used along with predictive analytics (Monte Carlo simulations) that extrapolate research findings to the patient setting.
 The goal is to evaluate current practice and develop evidence-based dosing recommendations for old and new antibiotics alike.

 The work is particularly important for high-risk populations such as the critically ill, immunocompromised, elderly, those requiring dialysis, or undergoing surgery, and for the treatment of serious infections such as pneumonia, peritonitis, bloodstream infection or septic shock.

-Dr. Sheryl Zelenitsky is chair of the pharmacy graduate program and a professor in the College of Pharmacy.
+Dr. Sheryl Zelenitsky is a professor in the College of Pharmacy.
 Previous administrative service includes: